GSA/ficam-playbooks/_playbooks/playbook-ilm.md

 This playbook has two distinct sections.
 1. The first section is an overview of identity lifecycle management.
 It explains the distinct processes involved in managing identities and gives a brief description of the similarities and differences in managing a PIV card versus managing an identity.
 2. The second section contains plays on how to create an identity lifecycle management process within your agency.
-It includes five steps to create a policy, identify the systems needed for lifecycle management, and ends with recommendations on how to use this as part of federating federal enterprise identities.
+It includes four steps to create a policy, architect a solution, create a master user record, and then integrate the master user record for entrprise-wide use.

 The next section will outline the identity lifecycle process.